This section includes important information about your school visit to the Earth Trust such as what to bring and how to get here.

 What are the timings for a visit?

 Our full day sessions start at 10am.
-Before heading out we recommend the groups has a snack and a toilet break.
+Before heading out we recommend the group has a snack and a toilet break.
 We aim to have lunch around 12pm for approximately 30-40mins, with the workshop finishing at 2-2.30pm (depending on what time you need to be back at school).

 A half day morning session starts at 10am and finishes at 12pm.
 A half day afternoon session starts at 12.30pm and finishes at 2.30pm.